30 Enchanting Hideaways in the U.S. You've Never Heard of

 Pro tip: No matter the season, a stay in one of Mount Bohemia's yurts is as rugged as it is chic and comfortable.

 Where to fly: Portland International Jetport

-Instead of heading to the typical Maine getaway, Cape Cod, head north to Camden, a quaint seaside town with sprawling estates and historical buildings like the Camden Amphitheater and Camden Harbor Park.
-And, while you’re there, it’s essential to pay a visit to the 5,500-acre Camden Hills State Park with spectacular views of the hills and sea that make this coastal town an equally magical experience to Cape Cod.
+Head north to Camden, a quaint seaside town with sprawling estates and historical buildings like the Camden Amphitheater and Camden Harbor Park.
+And, while you're there, it's essential to pay a visit to the 5,500-acre Camden Hills State Park with spectacular views of the hills and sea.

 Pro tip: While on the coast of Maine, it's almost a requirement to eat lobster in any of its various forms—and Peter Ott's on the Water is one of the best places to experience the decadent cuisine.